SFS2X Docs / GettingStarted / admintool-ServerConfigurator

 For more information on the protocols supported by SmartFoxServer 2X, check this document.

 WSS connections also require an SSL certificate to be deployed to the server, as described in the Protocol Cryptography documentation.
-The Manage button opens a popup window allowing the certificate keystore to be uploaded to the embedded Jetty web server.
+The Manage button opens a popup window allowing the certificate keystore to be uploaded to the embedded web server.

 - Make sure the HTTP/WS port and HTTPS/WSS port do not conflict with each other and the general TCP port (default: 9933).